gmp26/sources/resources/G2_RT8/index.md

 ````

-The website [Desmos](https://www.desmos.com/calculator/) gives us a way to draw circles by entering their equations.
+The website <a href="https://www.desmos.com/calculator/" target="_blank">Desmos</a> gives us a way to draw circles by entering their equations.

 Can you draw the Olympic rings on this site?